de-soot/mc-fps-jvm-args/README.md

 # The JVM arguments :
--XX:+UnlockExperimentalVMOptions -d64 -Xmx 6G -Xms 6G -XX:+DisableExplicitGC -XX:+UseParNewGC -XX:ParallelGCThreads=12 -XX:+CMSParallelRemarkEnabled -XX:+UseConcMarkSweepGC -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:+AggressiveOpts -XX:+UseNUMA -XX:+UseBiasedLocking -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:+UseFastAccessorMethods -XX:MaxGCPauseMillis=25  -XX:SurvivorRatio=8 -XX:TargetSurvivorRatio=90 -XX:MaxTenuringThreshold=15 -XX:SoftRefLRUPolicyMSPerMB=6000 -XX:ReservedCodeCacheSize=3072m -XX:+OptimizeStringConcat -XX:+UseCodeCacheFlushing
+-XX:+UnlockExperimentalVMOptions -d64 -Xmx 6G -Xms 6G -XX:+DisableExplicitGC -XX:+UseParNewGC -XX:ParallelGCThreads=12 -XX:+CMSParallelRemarkEnabled -XX:+UseConcMarkSweepGC -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:+AggressiveOpts -XX:+UseNUMA -XX:+UseBiasedLocking -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:+UseFastAccessorMethods -XX:MaxGCPauseMillis=25  -XX:SurvivorRatio=8 -XX:TargetSurvivorRatio=90 -XX:MaxTenuringThreshold=15 -XX:SoftRefLRUPolicyMSPerMB=10000 -XX:ReservedCodeCacheSize=3072m -XX:+OptimizeStringConcat -XX:+UseCodeCacheFlushing -XX:+UseStringDeduplication

 (Please keep in mind that some arguments may cause your client to crash depending on your PC specifications and you may have to experiment around with deleting some of them in order for it to work)